Subsidian/DiscordSatPassPredict/README.md

 # DiscordSatPassPredict
-## IMPORTANT:
-there are some errors and I would not recommend using this yet.
-I will update this tomorrow once I sort them out

 ## Welcome!
 This is a discord bot that can take multiple TLE's as input from a text file